Support / FAQ

-The Cooling Backpack is powered by a rechargeable battery.
-It takes about 3 hours to fully charge the Cooling pack battery using a USB-C cable and a 5V, 2A power adapter.
+The Cooling Backpack is powered by a rechargeable Lithium polymer battery.
+It takes between 2-3 hours to fully charge the Cooling pack battery using a USB-C cable and a 5V, 2A power adapter.
 When fully charged, the battery should last 4-5 hours with the fans on continuously.

-As with all rechargeable batteries, the performance of the battery life will deteriorate after 500 cycles of charging.
+As with all rechargeable batteries, the performance of the battery life will deteriorate after about 400-500 cycles of charging.

 What do the LEDs mean when they light up?

 There are 3 LEDs (green, blue and red).
 Here’s what each of them means:

 1) Green - charging.
 When charging, the Green LED will light up.
 It will go off when the battery is fully charged.

 2) Blue - fans on/off.
 When the Cooling backpack is switched on and the detected temperature is higher than the threshold, the fans will be activated and so will the Blue LED.
 So when the Blue LED is off, this means the temperature is below 30 degrees C.